eakwarren/LAS/README.md

 ## Known Issues
 UI scripting is fragile and Logic has quirks.
 UI elements are tested in macOS Ventura+ and Logic 10.8+.
 If you’re brave, you can edit script elements with [UI Browser](https://latenightsw.com/freeware/ui-browser/).

-*Color set not supported with Babylon Waves [Art Conductor](https://www.babylonwaves.com/logic/) sets, since they don't use corresponding values in articulation set .plist files.

-The 🅱️ symbol in the Babylon Waves articulation set path name may need to be removed by renaming to just "Art Conductor Logic".
-The shell might not interpret that symbol correctly.

 Sadly, Apple Watch doesn’t have a browser… yet.
 When it does, the image above will no longer be considered false advertising.